At Do Speed Test, the provider of the best broadband internet speed checking tool, one question often arised – why India has slow internet speed?

 Internet service providers doing their best to meet the internet speed at its best though.
 But, with the launch of Reliance Jio’s 4G connection things are certainly changing.

 Reliance Jio provides broadband internet that is as fast as 49 Mbps, which is much faster than the average national speed of 4 Mbps.
-Actually Reliance promises to deliver even more, up to 112 Mbps.
+Though, in actual, Reliance promises to deliver even more, up to 112 Mbps.

 South Korea has a well deserved reputation for the world’s fastest internet speed and delivers a broadband internet speed of over 1 Gbps.
 That is simply phenomenal.

 The Indian government has made a note of the slow internet speeds in India.
 Prime Minister Narendra Modi has asked for a report from his government officials as to why India has such slow internet.

-The Prime Minister has introduced an ambitious plan called Digital India, which aims to improve the internet speeds across India.
-Digital India also aims to bring internet access to a vast majority of India’s population.
-So far, not more than 462 million Indians have internet access, which is a massive number, but still much less than India’s population of 1.3 billion.
+Furthermore, Digital India has also a goal to bring internet access to a vast majority of India’s population.
+So far, not more than 462 million Indians have internet access, which is a much less than the India’s population of 1.3 billion.